 Pumped storage plants in operation

 Voith has more than 100 years of experience with pumped storage facilities and supplies the most modern and efficient plants in the world.

 Voith builds the first pumped storage plant in Germany

-In 1907, the Heidenheim-based entrepreneur and engineer, Friedrich Voith, purchased the Brunnenmühle, a water mill close to his factory and established a research institute for hydro turbines there.
+In 1907, the Heidenheim-based entrepreneur and engineer, Friedrich Voith, purchased the Brunnenmuehle, a water mill close to his factory, where he established a research institute for hydro turbines.
 The mill lies in a valley on the River Brenz.